Brad Keselowski: 2014: Redemption

 At the Charlotte race in October, while under caution with six laps remaining, controversy struck Keselowski when, during caution laps, Matt Kenseth slammed into Keselowski's right front in response to a previous restart where Keselowski and Kenseth made unintentional contact.
 After the race, Denny Hamlin brake-checked Keselowski, due to being upset that Keselowski raced him hard.
-While driving onto pit road, Keselowski hit Kenseth in the door as retaliation to the incident that happened with six to go.
+While driving onto pit road, Keselowski hit Kenseth in the door as retaliation for the incident that happened with six to go.
 When Keselowski began walking to his hauler, Kenseth physically attacked him from behind, and he had to be restrained by Keselowski's crew chief Paul Wolfe.
-During a later interview, Keselowski stated on lap 333, that Kenseth had "swung at [his] car and tore the whole right-front off of it."
-Keselowski voluntarily went to the Oval Office but was fined $50,000 and placed on probation along with Tony Stewart who was fined $25,000.
+During a later interview, Keselowski stated on lap 333 that Kenseth had "swung at [his] car and tore the whole right-front off of it."
+Keselowski voluntarily went to the Oval Office but was fined $50,000 and placed on probation along with Tony Stewart, who was fined $25,000.
 NASCAR stated in the penalty announcement that the main reason Keselowski was fined was that he made contact with Kenseth after the race had already ended.
 Despite this incident, Keselowski won at Talladega the following week, which allowed him to advance to the Eliminator Round of the Chase.

 During the AAA Texas 500, Keselowski once again was the center of controversy.
 On a green-white-checkered restart, Jeff Gordon entered the turn going to the high lane, leaving the middle lane open.
 Keselowski decided to go for it and try the same three-wide move on Gordon and Jimmie Johnson that he had done to win at Chicagoland, and Keselowski made contact with Gordon's rear quarter panel that cut down Gordon's left-rear tire, sending Gordon into a spin that relegated him to falling one lap down and finishing in 29th place, while Keselowski finished third.
 Following the race, Gordon approached Keselowski on the pit road over the incident while both drivers were being surrounded by their pit crews.
 However, it escalated into a brawl due to Keselowski being shoved from behind by Kevin Harvick, who had wanted Keselowski to fight Gordon.
 The brawl ended up involving the crew chiefs of both teams as well as other members from Kasey Kahne, Danica Patrick, and Paul Menard's teams.
 Both Gordon and Keselowski sustained facial injuries.
 He finished fourth in the 2014 Quicken Loans Race for Heroes 500, but it wasn't enough for him to advance to the final round.
 He was the highest-ranking driver outside of the final four at the end of the season.
 He also had set a personal best record of six victories throughout the season, which was the highest number of wins for anyone in the 2014 season.